stdlib-js/stdlib/docs/contributing/git_cheatsheet.md

 # Git Cheatsheet

-> Git Cheatsheet for stdlib
+> A cheatsheet for using Git to develop stdlib.

 ## Introduction